 Originating in social work, the term “strengths-based” refers to methods and practices that emphasize a family’s assets or existing strengths that support their students’ success.
 At its core, these methods assume two things about families.
 First, families want what is best for their children’s development.
 Second, families have many resources, knowledge, and other assets in their locale that positively impact their children’s learning.

-When baked into family engagement programs, strengths-based approaches can deepen the relationship between families and their schools.
+Strengths-based approaches can deepen the relationship between families and their schools to support student success.
 For example, teachers can integrate the strengths-based mindset when they connect with parents about student challenges.
 They can point to and celebrate existing parenting skills used at home that benefit the student.
+They can also highlight sources of support available to the family – such as after-school education programs at the local library – that contribute to their students’ learning journey.

 Make it your own